mkdocs-publisher/mkdocs-publisher/documentation/05_dev/01_backlog.md

 - [ ] Add: language override in YAML file
 - [ ] Add: configurable date format
 - [ ] Add: blog post publication state: draft, published, hidden
+- [ ] Add: auto slug based on slugify
 - [ ] Fix: remove edit_url from dynamic pages (like archive/categories/tags and indexes)
 - [ ] Fix: `blog` slug do not open first page when not in standalone mode
 - [ ] Fix: remove slug and make it automatically the same as `blog_dir`
+- [ ] Fix: if there is a page in `nav` that is right before blog, next page is called `index-0` instead of blog

 ### Minifier